You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Session Not Persisting

 Sessions persist by default.
-If they’re ending unexpectedly:
+If they end unexpectedly:

 Check for accidental session kills:

-• Check if you’re typing exit in the terminal, which closes the session.
+• Verify you’re not typing exit in the terminal, which closes the session.

 Verify tmux server status: